 “What doesn’t kill us makes us stronger.”

 This commonly used turn of phrase can insinuate that whatever challenges the person is facing will fix them in the end.
 It’s not helpful to hear from a leader that one’s pain is a good thing.
 Unfortunately, this phrase also severely minimizes an employee’s current feelings, making them less likely to reach out for help again in the future.

 Next time try: “What can I take off your plate?”
 Don’t wait for a missed deadline to occur or your employee to feel like they’ve hit a breaking point before validating their emotions.
 Instead, acknowledge your employee’s feelings and help them find ways to overcome any hardships, such as lightening their workload so that they can achieve better work-life balance.

 Mental health is workplace wealth

 It’s all too easy to tell somebody to be positive in response to negative emotions.
 But, if you want to create a supportive work culture built on authenticity, you have to be okay with handling difficult feelings and conversations.
 Know that it will result in happier employees in the end.
-For more tips on wellbeing in the workplace, watch our webinar with instructor Deborah Grayson Riegal on How to Talk About Mental Health at Work.
+For more tips on wellbeing in the workplace, enroll in Talking to Your Employees About Stress at Work, a new course from Deborah Grayson Riegel.